shwetakumari14/shwetakumari14.github.io/_pages/publications.md

             </div>
             <span style="float: right;">June 2023</span>
         </div>
-        <span style="float: right;"><a href="https://arxiv.org/pdf/2306.05652.pdf" onmouseover="this.style.color = '#0096FF'; this.style.textDecoration = 'underline #89CFF0';" onmouseout="this.style.color = '#4d5052'; this.style.textDecoration = 'none';">[PDF] from arxiv.org</a></span>
+        <span style="float: right;"><a href="https://arxiv.org/pdf/2306.05652.pdf" style="text-decoration: underline #89CFF0;  color:#0096FF;">[PDF] from arxiv.org</a></span>
         <br><br>
         <b>Abstract</b>
-        <p style="text-align: justify;">Social media platforms have helped people with mental illnesses share their experiences and find online support.
-But they often lack proper clinical help.
-We suggest using AI to screen posts and identify mental health risks.
-We used a model to assess risks and made sure it respects privacy.
-Our results show this approach works well for mental health assessment and privacy protection.
-This could lead to better diagnostic tools.</p>
+        <p style="text-align: justify;">Social media lets people with mental health issues share their experiences and find support online.
+But some don't get proper clinical help, making things worse.
+Checking what users post online could help provide targeted care and reduce mistakes.
+Language models can analyze social media and classify mental health risk.
+We suggest a way to do this using a question-answering approach and protecting user data with privacy measures.
+Our results show this works well and could lead to better privacy-focused tools for mental health assessment.</p>
     </div>
 </div>
 <br>